Despite a long history of bipartisan support, recent reports indicate that Head Start funding may be at risk.

 Head Start providers must comply with all state licensing requirements and additional standards put in place by the federal government. #gapol #ProtectHeadStart

 States and communities braid and blend funding from various sources, including Head Start, to ensure seamless delivery of early care and education.
-Cuts to head Head Start would destabilize the entire early childhood ecosystem, from Pre-K to child care to home visiting to services for young children with developmental delays. #gapol #ProtectHeadStart
+Cuts to Head Start would destabilize the entire early childhood ecosystem, from Pre-K to child care to home visiting to services for young children with developmental delays. #gapol #ProtectHeadStart

 85% of Georgians say that child care and early learning programs are a good investment of taxpayers’ money.
 Even 78% of those who say federal spending is too high believe child care to be a good investment. #gapol #ProtectHeadStart